hurricanemark/DailyCodingChallenge/README.md

-## Daily Coding Challenge
+## Solutions for Daily Coding Challenge

 Sign up for an account at <a href>"https://dailycodingproblem.com"</a> to automatically receive  a daily coding problem in your mail box.

-This post contains continous update of my solutions.
+This post contains continuous update of my solutions (code snippets).
 I try to keep a consistent activity.

 ## How to Run